-Who may drive a snowmobile
+Who can drive a snowmobile

 Off-road, snowmobiles may be driven by persons aged 15 or over.
 An exception to this rule is an area that can be closed, for example for driving practice.
 In this area, a person under 15 years of age may also practise safe snowmobiling.
 A private courtyard or, for instance, a field does not meet the criteria for a closed area.
 For example, an area enclosed with a fence is a closed area which can be restricted for access.

 When driving on an official snowmobile route, the driver must have at least a category T driving licence.
 The official snowmobile route is indicated with a traffic sign (D8).
 If a snowmobile crosses a road or, in special exceptional situations permitted by law, is driven on the road, the driver must have at least a category T driving licence.
 Categories A1, A2, A and B also include category T. Category AM driving rights (e.g. moped licence, light motorised quadricycle licence) do not include category T driving rights.
+Read more about different driving license categories.
 (Opens in a new window)

 The snowmobile driver must learn to use the snowmobile correctly and safely.
 The driver must also be aware of the traffic regulations for snowmobiling.

-Where a snowmobile may be driven
+Where can you drive a snowmobile

 Generally, a snowmobile may not be used on the road except for crossing a road or bridge.
 For example, if travelling on terrain is unreasonably difficult, or driving in a road area is considered necessary for crossing a road safely, the snowmobile may temporarily be driven on the road.
 In this case, the unploughed part of the road must primarily be used.